RojinaSk/CompGen2025_Module1/README.md

-# Stat_genomics
+# CompGen2025
+#Module1 AI Assisted Data Analysis
-This repo contains the scripts for statistical genomics from Compgen2025 module 1
+This repo contains the files for module 1 (AI assisted data analysis) workshop from Compgen2025 by Dr. Altuna Alkin